 One of the most important things you need to take care of once you turn 26 and age out of your parents’ insurance plan is making sure you’re covered through a health insurance plan of your own.

 Why do you need health insurance if you’re young and healthy?
-You might be thinking that the added expense isn’t worth the trouble, but enrolling in a plan is more affordable and easier than you may think.
-Here’s what you need to know, whether you’re enrolling in an employer-based plan or purchasing your own individual insurance plan:
+You might be thinking that the added expense isn’t worth the trouble, but enrolling in a plan is more affordable and easier than you may think, and will have you covered in case of any unforeseen medical expenses.
+Here’s what you need to know, whether you’re enrolling in an employer-based plan or purchasing your own individual insurance plan.

 There are typically three types of plans to choose from: health maintenance organizations (HMO), preferred provider organizations (PPO) and point-of-service plans (POS).
 Choosing which of these is the best option is different for everyone.